Projective reflection groups of finite covolume: Vinberg theory

 \subsection{Cartan matrices}

 If $A$ is a Cartan matrix on a finite set $S$, then for any subset $T$ of $S$, we let $A_T\coloneqq (A_{st})_{s,t\in T}$.
 It is also a Cartan matrix.
-Moreover, observe that the Coxeter group $W_A$ allows to define the relation $\perp$ on $S$, so we can define as before the irreducible components of $S$.
-In an ordering of $S$ compatible with the decomposition of $S$ into its irreducible components $S_1\sqcup \dots\sqcup S_k$, we see that $A$ splits into a block diagonal matrix whose blocks are the Cartan matrices $A_{S_i}$.
+Moreover, the Coxeter group $W_A$ allows to define the relation $\perp$ on $S$, so we can define as before the irreducible components of $S$.
+In an ordering of $S$ compatible with the decomposition of $S$ into its irreducible components $S_1\sqcup \dots\sqcup S_k$, the matrix $A$ splits into a block diagonal matrix whose blocks are the Cartan matrices $A_{S_i}$.
 We call these Cartan submatrices of $A$ the \emph{irreducible components} of $A$.

 A Cartan matrix $A$ is \emph{irreducible} if it has a single irreducible component, or equivalently, if the associated Coxeter group $W_A$ is irreducible.

-If $A$ is an irreducible Cartan matrix, then $2I- A$ is irreducible with non-negative entries, so by the Perron--Frobenius theorem, its complex eigenvalue of largest modulus is real, positive and simple.
-In other words, $A$ admits a real simple eigenvalue $\lambda_A$ such that $|2-\mu|$ is maximal at $\lambda_A$, where $\mu$ is any complex eigenvalue of $A$.
+If $A$ is an irreducible Cartan matrix, then $2I-A$ is irreducible with nonnegative entries, so by the Perron--Frobenius theorem, its complex eigenvalue of largest modulus is real, positive and simple.
+In other words, $A$ admits a real simple eigenvalue $\lambda_A$ such that $|2-\mu|$ is maximal at $2-\lambda_A$, where $\mu$ is any complex eigenvalue of $A$.

 \begin{defn} We say that an irreducible Cartan matrix $A$ is of \emph{positive}, \emph{zero}, or \emph{negative type} following the sign of its Perron--Frobenius eigenvalue $\lambda_A$. \end{defn}